ibm-cloud-solutions/hubot-ibmcloud-auth/README.md

 - start natural language classifier training
 - enable auto approve for natural language classifier
 - retrieve object storage object
+- search for an object in object storage

 If a command is not listed, all users have access.